 Business Name helps [ideal client] [result] by delivering [solution] that solves [problem].

-Your one-liner is the foundation for talking about what you do.
-All roads lead back to that pitch since it’s the most succinct way to communicate the amazing work you provide customers.
+Your elevator pitch is the foundation for talking about what you do.
+All roads lead back to that pitch since it’s the most succinct way to communicate the amazing work your business provides customers.

 - Is it on your website?
 You can put it at the top of your services page or in your footer so it’s on every page.

 - Is it in your social media bios?
 What a great opportunity to succinctly share what you do!

 - Is it in your emails?
 More specifically, your welcome email after a subscriber joins?